MarketSquare/robotframework-tidy/docs/source/transformers/OrderSettingsSection.rst

 Then ordered by groups (according to ``group_order = documentation,imports,settings,tags`` order).
 Every group is separated by ``new_lines_between_groups = 1`` new lines.
-Settings are grouped inside group.
+Settings are ordered inside group.
 Default order can be modified through following parameters:

 - ``documentation_order = documentation,metadata``
-- ``imports_order = preserved``
+- ``imports_order = preserved`` (default - see :ref:`Imports order` section to how configure it)
 - ``settings_order = suite_setup,suite_teardown,test_setup,test_teardown,test_timeout,test_template``

 .. tabs::